Does Your Facebook Agency Suck? Here’s How To Know for Sure.

 Are you confident your current ad agency or in-house marketing team is maximizing the efficiency of your ad dollars on Facebook, Twitter, and Google?
 Are you like most companies we speak with?
 Can you do better?
 Challenge your current agency or in-house team to a bakeoff with at least one other organization.
 As a result, you’ll almost always walk away with a more efficient ad campaign.
 At the very least, you’ll validate the effectiveness of your performance and walk away with a sanity check.

 What is a bakeoff?

 A bakeoff is a competition between two or more agencies and/or your in-house marketing team.
-The competition can be a “winner takes all” scenario where the winner of the bakeoff secures the advertiser’s business, or you can allocate a percentage of your budget to the winning agency to keep the competition and learnings for your internal team.
+The competition can be a “winner takes all” scenario, where the winner of the bakeoff secures the advertiser’s business.
+Or, you can allocate a percentage of your budget to the winning agency to keep the competition and learnings for your internal team.

-How is a winner declared?
+Declaring a winner

 Measuring the efficiency of competitors in the bakeoff